UkrainianBanderasCat/Element-Merging/README.md

 - [ ] Fix bug with elements collision

+- [ ] Fix bug when elements can be placed out of workspace

 - [ ] Create new elements
   - [ ] Log
   - [ ] Fire